Faces of Research

 "Through support for research and discovery, the German government has created an environment where world-class institutes, foundations, university departments, and think tanks thrive.
 In this setting, DAAD’s reputation made it possible for me to establish contact with anyone I needed to carry out my research successfully."

-–– Dr. Bernhard T. Streitwieser, a Senior Research Associate from Northwestern University in the US, is currently a visiting professor at the Humboldt University in Berlin.
-He studies how university students develop conceptions of citizenship identity through international educational experience.
+–– Dr. Bernhard T. Streitwieser, a Senior Research Associate from Northwestern University in the US, was a visiting professor at the Humboldt University in Berlin.

 #6 International Mobility6 of 8